OpenStarscape/starscape-protocol/chprops.md

 The Changeable Properties Protocol is an application-layer protocol to handle systems that consist of numerous objects that have properties that change in real time.
 Different systems may be handled with the protocol, using different "specializations."

+## Revisions

+Each protocol revision has a unique name.
+A server advertises the single revision it supports on connection.
+We will use `starscape-v0` before the initial protocol is standardized, and then bump to `starscape-v1`. `starscape-v*` names are reserved for the core project.
+Forks with incompatible protocols should use different names.

+## Versions

+A server also advertises a single numerical version on connection.
+New revions may add classes and attributes but may not remove or modify existing ones.
+Clients built for an older version of the same revision should work with a newer one.

+## Primitive types

+Properties and method/signal arguments can be of the following types.
+The type(s) valid in a specific context are described with the class in question:

+- `null`: a single-value type, often a value can be some other type or null
+- `bool`: `true` or `false`
+- `int`: a 64-bit integer
+- `float`: a 64-bit floating point value
+- `object`: a reference to a server-side object that can be represented by a 64-bit integer
+- `vector3`: a vector with 3 64-bit float components (__not__ to be confused with list)
+- `list`: a sequence of 0 or more values
+- `map`: a mapping of 0 or more keys to values

+These types overlap with what's available in data interchange formats like JSON but are not covered completely.
+Please see the format-specific documents for how they are unambiguously encoded.

 ## General behavior

 The protocol uses a session layer that provides reliable, in-order, two-way, connection-oriented delivery of JSON messages.